tabularelf/gamemaker-kitchen/src/tutorials/TabularElf/video-recorder-options.md

 ---

 When it comes to making a video, whether it's for showing off something in your project.
 Or to show off some cool sick gameplay, or anything else you wish to share, it'd be nice if we could record our screen, right?
 If you're looking for potential options, you've come to the right place!
 While I won't be covering how to use every single video recorder mentioned here, this will cover a general list of small recommendations and very brief tips.
 It is up to you to look up separate guides online for each of the tools suggested here.
+I will however explain some very basic concepts.

+### Codec
+A codec is simply the data of the video itself.
+It describes the video, how it stores each and every pixel, the amount of bits it has, how it's compressed, whether it's lossless or lossy compression, etc.<br>
+Example codecs:
+- h264 (The internet standard)
+- h265 (A more up to date h264, not widely adopted)
+- AV1
+- VP9
+- Apple Video
+- WMV (It is a container too)

+### Container
+A container is simply a small file container for the video itself.
+Generally, the codec and container are separate from one another, however there are some exceptional ones.<br>
+Example containers:
+- MP4 (The internet standard)
+- MKV
+- MOV
+- AVI
+- WMV (It is a codec too)
+- WebM (Another internet standard)
+- FLV

 # Windows
 Windows nowadays comes with built in tools to recording your screen.
 So you may actually find those to be worthwhile enough for your needs.